yquan/markdown-cv/index.md

 - Integrate BI report with big data
 - Work with Business Analyst / Data Analyst for the evaluation/estimation
 - Cloud based Solution architecturing (Microsoft Azure China)
+- Architect and design the component model that is used to construct a Digital platform for both web and mobile using Adobe Experience Manager (AEM)
+- Incorporate functionality into single-page applications with microservices inside AEM

 __Vertical Web Solutions__, Technical Consultant _(Feb 2017 ~ Feb 2020)_

 - Technical consultant for various projects implementation and architecturing
+- Design and coordinate Wechat mini-program and API integration among various back-end supporting systems
 - Consulting with clients and other departments as required
 - Improving system efficiency by consulting with end-users and providing innovative solutions
 - Analyzing and improving the performance of web-based portals as well as backend systems